Deufld/AIR_WS23/README.md

 * **[5] quit program**
   * Quits the program.
 ### Setup
-In order to use the CLI application, you have to download the above-mentioned dataset (https://www.kaggle.com/datasets/kazanova/sentiment140/) and install all the necessary libraries that are not yet installed on your local system.
+In order to use the CLI application, you have to download the above-mentioned dataset (https://www.kaggle.com/datasets/kazanova/sentiment140/) and unzip the csv file into the data folder.
+Additionally, install all the necessary libraries that are not yet installed on your local system.
 After those steps have been completed, the program can then be started by running the **main.py** file.